The Option Module

 With very few helper functions we could built a small validation framework that uses the option type.

-Most of them are just other names instead of map
+Most of them are just other names instead of map, filter or bind.

 |